Case Study4 min read

 Conclution

-There are problems with design: cofounders are measured not before treatment.
-So treatment affected cofounders.
+There are problems with design: confounders are measured not before treatment.
+So treatment affected confounders.
 However estimate is robust and in real life participation in 401k is increasing net financial assets.
 To keep in mind real CI bounds may differ from our estimation